St. Francis Brooklyn Terriers men's basketball: Daniel Lynch era (1948–1968)

 Lynch also led the Terriers to 3 NIT appearances (1954, 1956, and 1963).
 Lynch's 1953–54 squad won the Metropolitan New York Conference regular season championship and were invited to the 1954 NIT where they defeated Louisville in the first round before losing to Holy Cross in the Quarterfinals.
 The 1955–56 squad also won the Metropolitan New York Conference regular season championship and participated in the 1956 NIT.
 They went as far as the 3rd-place game where they lost to St. Joseph's to finish in fourth place.
 The 1955–1956 season was the Terriers best, as Coach Lynch led them to a 21–4 record that ranked them at 13th nationally in the AP polls.
 The squad included legends Al Innis, Dan Mannix, Walt Adamushko, and Tony D'Elia.
 The team at one point won 18 straight games and upset Niagara to reach the NIT Semi-Finals, before falling to Dayton.
 In the 1963 National Invitation Tournament the Terriers were one of 12 teams selected for the tournament.
 Lynch's team was the 4th best defense in the country and faced the best offense in Miami.
 St. Francis had the bigger Miami on the ropes with a 66–65 lead with 3:38 to play, led by Jim Raftery who scored 23 points.
-Yet the Terrires went on to lose 71–70 to Miami which featured future NBA all-star Rick Barry.
+Yet the Terriers went on to lose 71–70 to Miami which featured future NBA all-star Rick Barry.

 After the Metropolitan New York Conference became defunct in 1963, the Terriers became Independents before joining the Metropolitan Collegiate Conference.
 The Terriers were a part of the MCC for all four years in which it was active, winning the 1966–67 Conference regular season championship after going 7–2 in conference play.
 Lynch ended his coaching career with a 283-237 (54.4%) record over a 21-year span.
 After retiring as the head coach, Lynch became the full-time Athletic Director at St. Francis College, a post he held while he was head coach for several years.